 Sylvia married John Richard Collins on Feb 14, 1935 and had no children.

-All Ern and Molly’s children were given a farm when they married except for Clarice because she lived on a cottage on the main farm at Sunnyhurst.
+All Ern and Mollie’s children were given a farm in Bridgetown when they married except for Clarice because she lived on a cottage on the main farm at Sunnyhurst.

 Sunnyhurst was the family home built by Ern Hill.
 One suggestion was to call it Sunnyhill but Ern did not like this name because he was worried if he had a son that he might be teased.
 They wanted to include the name Sunny and Hurst is an ancient English meaning for wooded hill.